|

 I decided to make a list of what I expected the

-be.
-Some of these may sound somewhat silly, possibly somewhat
+of these may sound somewhat silly, possibly somewhat offensive, or just

 - Be able to keep up with Isaac, who has just turned two